asherddesouza/AdaShip/README.md

 A reimagined take on the classic game of Battleships.

 ## Challenge Outline & Proposed Solution
-AdaShip is a two-player, turn-based game of sea warfare, where you and an opponent first place ships on your respective boards then take it in turns to destroy each other's ships by firing torpedoes every turn.
+AdaShip is a two-player, turn-based game of sea warfare, where you and an opponent first place ships on your respective boards then take it in turns to destroy each other's ships by firing torpedoes at a space on the board every turn.

-A winner is crowned when they have destroyed all the opponent's ships.
+A winner is crowned when they have destroyed all their opponent's ships.

 My implementation of this has been developed using Next.js, which is a React framework that is widely used in industry.
 The main React-specific features that I used were:
 - Components to compartmentalise the code into distinct sections and 'props' used to pass data between them